overturetool/overturetool.github.io/_netmeetings/Net-Meeting-109.md

 A lot of work has been done on RM39 (eq and ord qualifiers for types).
 This is now in the late stages of testing for both VDMJ and Overture.

-VDMJ has a new experimental feature to identify cyclic dependencies in definitions, which should give more helpful errors than those annoying initialization failures.
-It's quite a lot of change (80 files) so it will take a while to move over to Overture, but it should be a useful enhancement.
+Overture has a new experimental feature to identify cyclic dependencies in definitions, which should give more helpful errors than those annoying initialization failures.
+This needs careful testing before release.
+It is also available in VDMJ.

 ##  Release Planning